How to Calm a Migraine

-Of course I would like to start off by saying, by no means am I giving "advice" and you should always talk to your DR before proceeding with anything that may affect your current health situation.
+Of course I would like to start off by saying, by no means am I giving "advice" and you should always talk to your Doctor before proceeding with anything that may affect your current health situation.

-Eat a Piece of Chocolate
+Eat a Piece of Dark Chocolate

 This works for some, but can quite possibly have the exact opposite effect on others.
 It wasn't until recently out of the blue (while in migraine mode) I was actually craving a piece of chocolate.
 I was quite surprised at the effect this had, not only calming my head some, but also my stomach.